sjitb/FindAFoodTruck/README.md

 # Find A Food Truck
-This application will return the list of open food trucks
+This application will return the list of open food trucks.
+The data source is provided by the

 ## Environment Set-up:
 1. Create Virtual Environment:<br>